 The <monitor_template> variable specifies the health monitor template you want to use to create your monitor.
-For a list of templates that you can specify, see Monitor templates, on page A-43.
+For a list of templates that you can specify, see Monitor templates, on page A-46.
+See Table A.5, on page A-48 for attributes used in the monitor templates.

 The <attr> variable specifies an attribute of the monitor to which you want to assign a value.
-For a list of monitor attributes, see Monitor templates, on page A-43.
+For a list of monitor attributes, see Monitor templates, on page A-46 and Monitor attributes, on page A-48.